Blue Mosque Yerevan is the only Muslim Shia mosque in Yerevan. This Blue Mosque is one of the institutions that symbolize this history of Armenia.

 It was done mostly considering the Iranian population residing in Armenia.

-It would be worth mentioning that Blue Mosque Yerevan may have lost its initial spirit unfortunately.
+It’s safe to say that some people think Blue Mosque Yerevan has lost its initial spirit.
 When the renovation was completed in 1999, some critics argued that it did not preserve its initial spirit and meaning.

 Although the truth is not really known, this Shia mosque may not represent the true spirit, but at the same time, it can be interesting to imagine how it looked like when it was initially built in 1800s.